jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 1960.
 Fact!
 A human brain can recover lost functions by bypassing a dysfunctional area.

 Idea!
 A completely distributed communication network.
-No centralization so information can always find a way through.
-Like a fishnet—every node connected to multiple others.
+With no centralization information can always find a way through.
+Like a fishnet with every node connected to multiple others.
 Run simulations with my team.
 Discovery!
 Just three or four connections per node are nearly as robust as the theoretical limit.
 Redundancy is possible.
 Redundancy is key.

 Our phone system has physical connections.
-One problem in the line, a call drops.
+Problem!
+Phone connections fail and drop calls.
 We need to make data digital and redundant.
 Let's break every message into very small blocks of data.
 Each finds its own route through the net.
 Everything reassembles at the destination.
 Like sending a book in postcards.

 If a message is lost, we can send just the page needed, not the entire book.
 Block messages vastly increase redundancy.